 Liberation: Captive II Amiga

 Byte Engineers released Liberation Captive 2 for the Amiga in 1993-94.
-Sequel to Tony Crowther's Captive of 1990, Liberation Captive 2 was designed and programmed by Tony Crowther, aka Ratt.
+Sequel to Tony Crowther's Captive of 1990, the Blade Runner-inspired Liberation Captive 2 was designed and programmed by Tony Crowther, aka Ratt.
 Liberation Captive 2 is a cRPG.

 The cyberpunk-themed Liberation Captive 2 is set on a dying Earth controlled by mega-corporations in the 29th century.
 Bio-Corp initiate a cover-up operation when their law-enforcement droids malfunction and start killing humans and framing others for the murders.

-In undertaking the role of Trill (the protagonist of the original Captive) the object of Liberation is to investigate Bio-Corp and liberate the captives by remotely controlling the actions of four droids from a laptop, all the while avoiding Securi-Corp forces that are hunting Trill down (if they capture the droids, they trace Trill's location from one of the droid's decoding chips that contains a control signal).
+In undertaking the role of Trill (the protagonist of the original Captive) the object of Liberation is to investigate Bio-Corp and liberate the captives by remotely controlling the actions of four droids from a laptop, all the while avoiding Securi-Corp forces that are hunting Trill down.
+If Securi-Corp capture the droids they trace Trill's location from one of the droid's decoding chips that contains a control signal.

 Naturally, droids can also fire their weapons of which there are 50 different kinds.
 Firing weapons and using devices drains droid batteries, which can be recharged at power-points and by absorbing electrical discharges.
 Droids can also rest in order to self-repair their armor.